 Configure bot detection for datastreams

-Traffic originating from nonhuman entities, such as automated programs, web scrapers, spiders, scripted scanners, can make it more difficult to identify events occuring from human visitors.
+Nonhuman traffic from automated programs, web scrapers, spiders, and scripted scanners can make it difficult to identify events from human visitors.
 This type of traffic can negatively affect important business metrics, leading to incorrect traffic reporting.

 Bot detection allows you to identify events generated by the Web SDK, Mobile SDK and Server API as being generated by known spiders and bots.

-When a request to the Edge Network matches any of the bot detection rules, the XDM schema is updated with a bot scoring (always set to 1), as shown below.
+When a request to the Edge Network matches any of the bot detection rules, the XDM schema is updated with a bot score (always set to 1), as shown below:

 {